Aston Martin Bulldog: 2020 restoration

-In 2020 the car was purchased by an American owner Phillip Sarofim and a full restoration project managed by Victor Gauntlett's son Richard was organised.
+In 2020 the car was purchased by American collector Phillip Sarofim and a full restoration project managed by Victor Gauntlett's son Richard was organised.

 Under its new ownership, plans were unveiled in early 2021 for Classic Motor Cars Ltd in Bridgnorth to perform a nut and bolt restoration with the aim of reaching 200mph.
 In November 2021 the car's rebuild had been completed and the car achieved a speed of 162mph (261 km/h) on its initial shakedown on the main runway at RNAS Yeovilton.

 On 6 June 2023 BBC Radio 4's news reported that the car had reached its promised 200 mph speed at Campbeltown Airport in Scotland, reaching a speed of 205.4 mph (330.55 km/h).

 On 18 August 2024, the Bulldog was entered into the Pebble Beach Concours d'Elegance where it won first place in the "Wedge-shaped Concept Cars and Prototypes (Late)" class.